Daniel-Haas-B/Daniel-Haas-B/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on my Master's thesis: Deep Learning Methods for Quantum Many-body Problems
+- I have a master's degree in computational physics by the University of Oslo.
+The topic of my thesis was machine learning methods for quantum many-body problems.
-- 📖 I'm also a teaching assistant for the course Computational Physics II at the University of Oslo
+- I work as an AI Engineer at 3D-Components, where I develop machine learning models and software solutions for robotic metal 3D printing.
-- ⚡ On the side I'm working on building an ML pipeline to automatically annotate and segment thin cardiac valves in a collab @ Simula Research Laboratory
+- I'm tryingo to get more involved in open-source projects since I align especially with Python open-source comunity.
+It’s a great way for me to learn, grow, and hopefully contribute to helping others along the way.

-- 📫 How to reach me: shoot an email to danihaa@uio.no
+- 📫 How to reach me: shoot an email to danielhaas.lima@gmail.com
-- 🌱 I also have this slightly [outdated page](https://daniel-haas-b.github.io/) with some work and facts about me!
+- I also have this slightly [outdated page](https://daniel-haas-b.github.io/) with some work and facts about me!

 **Status:**